Uptrace Configuration

 ClickHouse schema

 The options described below allow to change the ClickHouse schema generated by Uptrace.
-For changes to take effect, you need to reset the ClickHouse database:
+For changes to take effect, you must reset the ClickHouse database:

 uptrace ch reset